 - If you could do one Olympic sport, which would it be and why?

-- If you could get tickets for any Olympic event, which would it be?
+- If you could view any Olympic event live, which would it be?

 - What would be the best thing and worst thing about training for the Olympics?